erop/lumio-test/README.md

 ### How to run the project
 - Install all dependencies with `symfony composer install`
-- Run Docker Compose with `make up` or `docker-compose up -d --build`
+- Run Docker Compose with `make up` or `docker-compose up -d --build` to make PostgreSQL and RabbitMQ running
+- Execute migration with `make migrate`
 - Launch local web server with Symfony CLI: `symfony serve`
 - Start consumer with `symfony console messenger:consume async`